Wangys-prog/prPred/README.md

 ### 2. **phobius**
    Phobius:prediction of transmembrane topology and signal peptides from the amino acid sequence of a protein.
    To obtain phobius releases, please visit https://phobius.sbc.su.se/data.html.
-   '''
+   ***
-   The software will be shipped immediately in the form of an attachment to the e-mail address you specify below
+   **The software will be shipped immediately in the form of an attachment to the e-mail address you specify below**
-   '''
+   ***

    **Add phobius into environment variables

    > export PATH=$PATH:/xxxx/xxxx/xxxxx/tmp/tmpbKioAY/phobius

 ### 3. **PFAMDB**
    To obtain Pfam database,please download from  ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.hmm.gz